puffinrocks/puffin/README.md

 If you want to automatically reload the server on any code change, I recommend using [reload](https://github.com/loomchild/reload):

     reload ./puffin.py server

+### Update /etc/hosts

+To access applications from localhost, you need to update your /etc/hosts file, by adding the following lines:

+    127.0.1.1 ghost.loomchild.localhost
+    127.0.1.1 rocket.chat.loomchild.localhost
+    127.0.1.1 owncloud.loomchild.localhost
+    127.0.1.1 redmine.loomchild.localhost
+    127.0.1.1 wordpress.loomchild.localhost

+Each line corresponds to an application, add more if you want to try more applications if needed.

+In production environment you need to configure wildacard DNS record to point to your domain.

 ## Configuration